 As the number of attacks on federal systems increases, more government agencies are realizing the importance of computer forensics.

-Daisy Group has revealed plans to create 100 new jobs before Christmasat its base in Nelson, Lancashire, and will be holding a recruitment day next month.
-Having outgrown its current premises, thefirm is close to completing renovation work on a new facility next-door which it says will be able to ho
+Daisy Group has revealed plans to create 100 new jobs before Christmas at its base in Nelson, Lancashire, and will be holding a recruitment day next month.

 Force10 Networks has moved toaugment its UK distribution channel after signing an agreement with Avnet Technology Solutions to sell its high-performance datacentre networking kit in EMEA.
 The two firms maintain a relationship in North America, and Force10 also sells into the UK market through Zycko.